-Independent Software Vendors differ from software vendors that work for an original equipment manufacturer (OEM), in that they primarily build software applications for human use not backend, system level applications.
+Independent Software Vendors differ from software vendors that work for an original equipment manufacturer (OEM) in that they primarily build software applications for human use – not backend, system level applications.
 Hardware manufacturers that also distribute software (such as IBM and Microsoft) are not Independent Software Vendors.

 These platform manufacturers, also make their own applications but don't have the resources or specialist knowledge required to make applications for every conceivable market vertical or niche.
-ISVs typically offer products that the primary vendor (e.g., Microsoft) does not offer, enabling the platform provider and the Independent Software Vendor to leverage joint strengths and create new business opportunities – currently, thousands of ISVs partner with Microsoft to develop, market and sell software for Windows, Office, Azure and Xbox.
+Independent Software Vendors typically offer products that the primary vendor (e.g., Microsoft) does not offer, enabling the platform provider and the ISV to leverage joint strengths and create new business opportunities.
+For example, thousands of ISVs partner with Microsoft to develop, market and sell software for Windows, Office, Azure and Xbox.

 ISVs come in all shapes and sizes—from student startups to established solution providers.
 If you develop, market and sell your own software or applications, especially in the B2B space then you are an ISV.